 Here’s a picture of the pump/control unit which in our case is located in the airing cupboard near the bathroom.

-Before turning the shower unit back on remove the shower head from the hose and let the hose dangle to the floor.
+Remove the shower head from the hose and let the hose dangle to the floor.
 This will reduce the pressure required to get water back through the system to the absolute minimum.

 Next simply turn the dial to the coldest setting then turn the shower on.
 Let it run for a few seconds and hopefully you’ll get some spluttering of water out of the hose.
 If not, turn the shower off, wait a few seconds and try again.